rewja/front-gms/USER_GUIDE.md

 - Contact support if the issue continues

 ### Browser Compatibility
-GAMS works best with the following browsers:
+GMS works best with the following browsers:
 - Chrome 90+
 - Firefox 88+
 - Safari 14+
 - Edge 90+

 ### Mobile Access
-GAMS is fully responsive and works on mobile devices.
+GMS is fully responsive and works on mobile devices.
 For the best experience:
 - Use a modern mobile browser
 - Ensure you have a stable internet connection
 - Use landscape mode for better viewing